 In the fall of 2002, a small group of Alexandrians came together to decide how best to stimulate philanthropic giving to improve the lives of the most vulnerable in their community.

-One of the several catalysts was the availability of an initial sum of money that the family of Norma L. Steurele, a generous, long-time Alexandria resident, transferred to ACT after Mrs. Steurele's tragic death on September 11, 2001.
+One of the several catalysts was the availability of an initial sum of money that the family of Norma L. Steuerle, a generous, long-time Alexandria resident, transferred to ACT after Mrs. Steuerle's tragic death on September 11, 2001.
 After careful consideration, the group determined that a community foundation focused on Alexandria would be the right vehicle to make a deep, long lasting impact on their community.